jw56578/pp2/pp2/README.md

 ﻿## Issues

-* cannot get ssl http request to work through httpclient on ios, works fine on android, i have coded it to ignore ssl errors for ios, not sure if this will affect something
+* cannot get ssl http request to work through httpclient, it worked fine on android but then it didn't', i have coded it to ignore ssl , not sure if this will affect something
 * the returned message of logging in is ackward, success is always true, the only way to tell if its a problem is if error has a value